ESADev/youtube-to-epub/README.md

 - ☁️ **Optional Google Drive upload**: Automatically uploads the generated EPUB to your Google Drive
 - 🔁 Includes batch processing: drop multiple links, get multiple books
 - 📖 **Play Books integration**: Automatically opens the EPUB in Google Play Books and highlights it in the file explorer
+- 🌐 **Translation Support**: Translate the transcript into any language before generating the book (default: Türkçe)
+- ✅ **Customizable Text Alignment**: Overlay text on the cover is now aligned to the left for a cleaner look

 ---